nhathout/geo-proximity-calculator/README.md

 # geo-proximity-calculator

-Given two sets of latitude/longitude pairs, this module finds the closest point in the second set for every point in the first set.
+Mission of the module:  If the user gives you two arrays of geo location, match each point in the first array to the closest one in the second array.